 Disability Laws in Higher Education

 Students with disabilities are entitled by laws to equal access to a post secondary education.
-The rights of students are protected by two federal laws.
-They are Section 504 of Rehabilitation of 1973 – Section 504 (Pub.
-L. No. 93-112) and the Americans with Disabilities Act of 1990 (Pub.
-L. No. 101-336).
+The rights of students are protected by federal laws.

-Title V of the Rehabilitation Act of 1973 is generally regarded as the first civil rights legislation on the national level for people with disabilities.
+Title V of the Rehabilitation Act of 1973 (Pubic Law No. 93-112) is generally regarded as the first civil rights legislation on the national level for people with disabilities.
 Section 504 of the Rehabilitation Act is a program access statue.
 It prohibits discrimination on the basis of disability in any program or activity offered by an entity or institution receiving federal funds.
 Section 504 states (as amended):